 16580

-Using Microsoft 365 Copilot as a trusted advisor for your Six Sigma projects http://approjects.co.za/?big=insidetrack/blog/using-microsoft-copilot-as-a-trusted-advisor-for-your-six-sigma-projects/ Thu, 12 Sep 2024 15:00:00 +0000 http://approjects.co.za/?big=insidetrack/blog/?p=16442 Editor’s note: This is the second video in our ongoing series that showcases our in-house experts using real-world scenarios to explore the transformative capabilities of Microsoft 365 Copilot.
-You can use Microsoft 365 Copilot as your trusted advisor throughout continuous improvement projects like those that use the Six Sigma DMAIC phases of Define, Measure, Analyze, […]
+Using Microsoft 365 Copilot as a trusted advisor for your Six Sigma projects http://approjects.co.za/?big=insidetrack/blog/using-microsoft-copilot-as-a-trusted-advisor-for-your-six-sigma-projects/ Thu, 12 Sep 2024 15:00:00 +0000 http://approjects.co.za/?big=insidetrack/blog/?p=16442 This story is part of our video series showcasing in-house experts using real-world scenarios to explore the transformative capabilities of Microsoft 365 Copilot.
+You can use Microsoft 365 Copilot as your trusted advisor throughout continuous improvement projects like those that use the Six Sigma DMAIC phases of Define, Measure, Analyze, Improve, and Control.
+Jan Aarre […]

 The post Using Microsoft 365 Copilot as a trusted advisor for your Six Sigma projects appeared first on Inside Track Blog.